davidsimowitz/about-me/README.md

 David Simowitz
 ==============

-I'm a full stack engineer with experience creating complex, server-side, data-driven web applications that support any front-end.
+I am a developer dedicated to designing and implementing elegant and efficient solutions to make everyone’s—the users' as well as my coworkers’—experience straightforward and streamlined.

 I love challenging roles that allow me to strengthen and grow my skills, especially where I will have an opportunity to make a profound difference.

 ###### [Website](http://www.davidsimowitz.com)